- Benefits & Features

 Students need to complete a minimum of ten full graduate-level courses (30 credits) composed as follows:

 - Six core courses

-> - A maximum of two MBA electives in marketing
+- Two MBA electives in marketing

-> Prior to commencing the program, admitted students are required to have completed a Statistics course at the undergraduate level.
+Prior to commencing the program, admitted students are required to have completed a Statistics course at the undergraduate level.
 It is also desirable that applicants have some experinece in a programing language, preferably Python or R.